clebert/cybernaut/README.md

 ### [Testing with Docker](#usage)

-Tests written with Cybernaut can be run in a Docker container.
+End-to-end tests written with Cybernaut can be run in a Docker container.
 This has the advantage of being able to run them independently of the environment and under reproducible conditions.

+*Note: The included [examples][example] can serve as a reference implementation.*

 Cybernaut brings two fully configured Docker containers, which can be found on [Docker Hub][docker-hub-clebert].
 One allows testing [on Chrome][docker-hub-chrome]: